fumblehool/product-launch-assistant/README.md

    # Copy and configure environment variables
    cp .env.example .env
    # Edit .env and update DIGITALOCEAN_INFERENCE_KEY with your actual API key
-   # For ALLOWED_ORIGINS in production, see deployment steps below

    # Start backend
    python main.py